JasonConger/jasonconger.github.io/_posts/2010/2010-06-29-citrix-xenapp-6-powershell-sdk-getting-a-list-of-applications-with-c.md

 title: 'Citrix XenApp 6 PowerShell SDK: Getting a List of Applications with C#'
 date: 2010-06-29T09:33:00-05:00
 author: JasonConger
-excerpt: 'This post will show you how to use the Citrix XenApp 6 PowerShell SDK to obtain a list of applications from your XenApp 6 farm.
-We’ll look at how to do this with using the PowerShell Runspace and how to do this using the Citrix XenApp 6 wrapper assembly.'
+excerpt: This post will show you how to use the Citrix XenApp 6 PowerShell SDK to obtain a list of applications from your XenApp 6 farm.
+We'll look at how to do this with using the PowerShell Runspace and how to do this using the Citrix XenApp 6 wrapper assembly.
 layout: post
-guid: /post/Citrix-XenApp-6-PowerShell-SDK-Getting-a-List-of-Applications.aspx
 image: wp-content/uploads/2010/08/PowerShell.png
 categories:
   - Citrix XenApp